hfisser/S1.IcebergArea/README.md

 ### Installation

 #### Requirement
-You need a [SNAP](https://step.esa.int/main/download/snap-download/) installation.
-The path to the graph processing tool (GPT) has to be set.
-This should be done automatically when installing SNAP.
+You need a [SNAP](https://step.esa.int/main/download/snap-download/) installation and the path to the graph processing tool (GPT) has to be added to the system path.
+SNAP normally does this for you during the installation.
 Check if GPT is accessible on the command line:
 ```shell
 gpt -h
 ```